BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    The Shim configuration allows you to easily include non-AMD compatible JavaScript files with Require.js (a separate library such as [Use.js](https://github.com/tbranyen/use.js/) was previously needed for this).
 This is very important, because Backbone versions > 0.5.3 no longer support AMD (meaning you will get an error if you try to use both Require.js and the latest version of Backbone).
 This configuration is a much better solution than manually editing non-AMD compatible JavaScript files to make sure the code is wrapped in a `define` method.
 Require.js creator [James Burke](http://tagneto.blogspot.com/) previously maintained AMD compatible forks of both Backbone.js and Underscore.js because of this exact reason.

    After Require.js is configured, you will notice the `require` method is called.
-The `require` method is asynchronously including all of the files/dependencies passed into the first parameter (Modernizr, jQuery, Backbone, mobileRouter) into the page.
+The `require` method is asynchronously including all of the files/dependencies passed into the first parameter (Modernizr, jQuery, Backbone, Lodash, mobileRouter) into the page.
+Lodash is also included since it is listed as a dependency to Backbone in the Require.js Shim configuration.

    After all of those files are included on the page, a new router instance is instantiated to allow you to use Backbone's routing mechanism (keep reading below for more clarification).